gobb/SprayFire/libs/SprayFire/Http/Routing/README.md

 use \SprayFire\Http\Routing\FireRouting as FireRouting;

 // ConfigurationMatchStrategy takes a look at the HTTP request URI and the pattern
-// associated to each Route in the RouteBag
+// associated to each Route in the RouteBag.
+The Routes created in each example are
+// assumed to be stored in the RouteBag passed to the ConventionMatchStrategy

 $uri = '/';
 $Root = new FireRouting\Route('/', 'YourApp.Controller');